Degrees OfferedB.A., B.S.

 Careers & Outcomes

-The U.S. Bureau of Labor Statistics projects employment opportunities for mechanical engineers to remain steady through 2029.
+The U.S. Bureau of Labor Statistics projects employment opportunities for mechanical engineers to grow 10% through 2032.
 Job prospects will be strongest for those who remain current with the most recent technological advances in the field.

 James D. Carrico, PhD